 The knowledge and skills gained from undertaking this Masters programme, coupled with the ‘Associate’ membership of the CIPD, provides a strong foundation for entry into, or enhancement of, a career in HRM.

 The MSc HRM is also a valuable qualification to equip students for other managerial and leadership roles in organisations which value strong people management.

 Entry Requirements & How to Apply

 All students should hold a relevant first degree or equivalent, at Lower Second class or above, that will need to be evidenced and verified and for which references will be sought.
 Whilst experience is not essential it is desirable.
-Students whose first language is other than English will need to provide evidence of fluency to at least IELTS 6.0 – or equivalent.

 Selection for this course is through an application form and where necessary an interview.

 How to Apply:

 Applications for this course should be made direct to the university via our self-service facility.
 For further information please visit our How to Apply pages at www.cardiffmet.ac.uk/howtoapply.